 In 2016, Lisa received the Churchie Emerging Art Sam Whiteley Memorial Prize as well as a Sainsbury Sculpture Grant to undertake an intensive woodcarving course at the Geisler-Moroder Schnitz und Bildhauerschule in Tirol, Austria in 2017.
 In 2018, she was a finalist in the John Fries Award, a resident at Parramatta Artist Studios and completed her MFA by Research at UNSW Art & Design, Sydney.
 In 2019, Lisa undertook a series of residencies in Iceland and France including an intensive 1-week Video & Installation Art mentorship with conceptual artist Laure Prouvost.
-These residencies were supported by an Ignite Grant from the Copyright Agency's Cultural Fund, as well as a NSW Artists' Grant from Create NSW/NAVA.
 In 2021, she was a finalist in the Ramsay Art Prize at the Art Gallery of South Australia.
-Her work is held in numerous collections including Artbank, PricewaterhouseCoopers and the University of New South Wales as well as private collections in Australia & Germany.
+She has recently undertaken a number of artist residencies, including The Unconformity, TAS (2022), Bundanon Trust, NSW (2023) and Canberra Glassworks, ACT (2022-23).
 Lisa was also a founding co-director at Archive_ ARI (2013-2015).

-Lisa is currently based at ANCA Studios on Ngunnawal/Ngambri Country / Canberra, ACT.
+Lisa is currently based at ANCA Studios in Kamberri/Canberra.

 contact: lisasammuts (at) gmail (dot) com